 The Way of the Gospel—the path of missionary discipleship—has always been adapted by every generation to fit the local circumstances.
 How this is arranged has varied according to time and place.
 How might our local communities of faith continue to address the missionary call of the Gospel into the future?
 How might we invite people into the fullness of the Gospel of life, and do so with a sense of vibrancy and vitality?

-In April and May 2021, Archbishop Comensoli met with the clergy and lay leaders of the Archdiocese of Melbourne to begin this conversation.
-These initial meetings had one purpose in mind: to open up the question as to how our local Church in Melbourne might best be organised into the future, such that:
+In 2021, Archbishop Peter A Comensoli met with the clergy and lay leaders from around the Archdiocese of Melbourne to begin discussing what the local Church in Melbourne might look like in the future, such that:

 ‘Take the Way of the Gospel’: Together we Pray